VezertVezert

 • Are drop-off points clearly identified and monitored?

-Without accurate tracking, data-driven website optimization is not possible.
+Without accurate tracking, optimization based on data is not possible.

 Conversion Optimization KPIs